gromoglasov/local-binary-pattern-classifier/README.md

 **NOT JUPYTER NOTEBOOK**

 Run from terminal, PyCharm, or from anything else that makes you happy:)

+Everything else you need to know is in the comments.

 Star, fork, do your thing.